MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Enumeration attacks
   - Ensure registration, credential recovery, and API pathways are hardened, use the same messages for all outcomes.

+^ Follow best practices for passwords and rate limiting logins.
+  - 10 failed login attempts in under a minute / 100 failed login attempts in 24 hours

 ^ Add Multi-factor Authentication where possible
   - MFA is a good prevention for credential stuffing, brute force attacks.
   - Preferably using an authenticator app as a two-step authentication.
 SMS is susceptible to SMS spoofing.
+  - MFA is an effective strategy of preventing brute force type attacks.(99.9% according to Microsoft)

 ^ Why is access control number 1 but authorization number 7?
   - Because frameworks that handle authorization have improved over the years but